islco/sudo/source/_posts/2015-12-18-Operation-Iteration-Obliteration.md

 console.log(arr); // [ 'beep', 'boop', 'bop' ]
 ```

-Or if you really want to go nuts
+Or if you really want to go nuts:

 ```
 'use strict';